dashpay/docs/introduction/information.rst

   exists at the intersection of the disciplines of mathematics, computer science, and electrical engineering.
 Applications of cryptography include ATM cards, computer passwords, and electronic commerce.

+DAO
+  The development of Dash and the Dash ecosystem is self-funded by the DAO or Decentralized Autonomous Organization.
+Each time a block is discovered, 90% of the block reward is split between the miner and a masternodes per the distribution found :ref:`here <block-reward-reallocation>`.
+10% is withheld by the network and used to fund projects that are approved by the masternode network.
+For a fee, anybody can submit a proposal to the network, and will be paid directly by the blockchain if approved by the masternodes.
+The Budget System is sometimes called the Treasury System; the two terms are interchangeable.

 DAP
   Decentralized Application Protocol.
 This term describes an application